AaronBDC/zunder/README.md

 - Selected Book not working as expected.

 ### Acknowledgements
-- Thank you Schana Carter, Stephen Grider and company.
+- Thank you to my wonderfully awesome React sifu's: Brad Traversy, David Katz, Stephen Grider, and "Jenny".